 Negativity that wells up inside of you or in the world around you can quickly become toxic and hold you back from living the life you want.

 So in this week’s post I want to share 12 tips and habits that have helped me – and still help me – to prevent and to overcome my own negative thoughts but also the negativity that’s sometimes around me.

-1. When you’re in what seems like a negative situation, find what’s good or helpful.
+1. When you’re in what seems like a negative situation, find what’s good.

 If you’ve had a setback, stumbled or failed then things might look bleak and so negative thoughts may start to crop up and threaten to fill your view of this situation.

 Questions that will help you to feel better but also to learn so you can grow.